Johrespi/apschool/README.md

 # AP School

-AP School is a web application made for students for the Programming Foundations course in ESPOL.
+AP School is a web application made for students of Programming Foundations course at ESPOL.
 It helps students to practice their python abilities through coding.
-AP School contains similar content described in the course syllabus.
+AP School contains content similar to the course syllabus.

 ## Getting Started